Gotas de Agua Dulce

 "Gotas de Agua Dulce" (Eng.: Drops of Fresh Water) is the title of the second single released by Juanes from his fourth studio album La Vida...
 Es Un Ratico.

 Chart performance

 The track debuted in the United States Billboard Hot Latin Tracks chart at number 33 on 19 January 2008, and in the week of 23 February 2008, the single peaked at number 1, dethroning his own single "Me Enamora" which spent 20 non-consecutive weeks at the summit.

-In Mexico, a preloaded bundle of audio and video tracks including "Me Enamora", "La Vida Es Un Ratico", "Gotas de Agua Dulce" and "Webisode" was certified 2×Platinum+Gold by Asociación Mexicana de Productores de Fonogramas y Videogramas (AMPROFON) for selling 250,000 unites.
+In Mexico, a preloaded bundle of audio and video tracks including "Me Enamora", "La Vida Es Un Ratico", "Gotas de Agua Dulce" and "Webisode" was certified 2×Platinum+Gold by Asociación Mexicana de Productores de Fonogramas y Videogramas (AMPROFON) for selling 250,000 units.